pocketpairjp/PalworldModUploader/PalworldModUploader/docs/README-EN.md

-# Palworld Mod Uploiader for Experimental Testing
+# Palworld Mod Uploader for Experimental Testing

-This guide contains the information needed to test the official mod loader and Steam Workshop integration scheduled to be introduced in the December update.
+This guide provides the information required to test the official mod loader and Steam Workshop integration scheduled to be introduced in the December update.

 ## The First Step

-As we move toward officially supporting mods, our top priority is to respect the existing modding community.
+As we move toward officially supporting mods, we prioritize respecting the existing modding community.
-Rather than creating a brand-new, mod-exclusive API or system, we’ve built things so that current mods can be published to Steam Workshop with as few changes as possible.
+Instead of creating new, dedicated mod APIs or mechanisms, we built a system that allows creators to easily publish their existing mods to the Steam Workshop with minimal changes.

-For now, the following four types are supported:
+Currently, the following four types are supported:

 * Paks (Resource replacement)
 * Lua (UE4SS)
 * LogicMods (UE4SS)
-* UE4SS itself
+* UE4SS core
+* PalSchema-dependent Mods

-## Packaging Mods
+## Packaging Your Mod

-To have existing or newly created mods recognized by the Palworld game client and to publish them to Steam Workshop, they must be packaged in a specified format.
+To make existing or newly created mods loadable by the Palworld game client—and to publish them to the Steam Workshop—they must be packaged in the required format.

 ### Preparation